We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Remove any food debris from the dishwasher after each cycle with a paper towel.

 - Once a week, clean the door seal (for detailed instructions, go to fix #3) to avoid mold, grime, and any other spots.
-I also recommend cleaning your dishwasher’s filter once a week.
+I also recommend cleaning your dishwasher’s filter once a week to prevent the wet dog smell from reappearing.

-I hope that this article has helped you gain some more confidence in solving the issue.
+I hope that this article has helped you gain some more confidence in eliminating the wet dog smell from your dishwasher.

-If you take anything away, please remember that if your dishwasher smells bad, you’ll need to clean the filter, spray arms, door seal, and the machine itself.
+Remember to clean the filter, spray arms, door seal, and machine.
 Don’t forget to open the door once you’re done using the dishwasher and check for any damaged components.

 Thank you so much for taking the time to read this article.
 If you found it helpful, please check out our related posts below.